Randy760/JobAppTracker/README.md

 # JobAppTracker
-This is the backend for the Job Application Tracker.
+This is a simple backend for the Job Application Tracker.